HamletNadirian/FitnessApp/README.md

 </p>

 📌 TODO

  Adding workouts.

  Adding levels.

-Adding instructions to workouts.
-Adding the " I am " Screen
+ Adding the " I am " Screen.

  Implementation of a step-counter.